 Jazz dance originated from a combination of dance styles and has ballet as its foundation.
 Jazz is upbeat and energetic, and places emphasis on body control and coordination.
 Jazz is open to interpretation by many teachers and choreographers, making no two jazz dances the same.

-Acrobats combines elements of tumbling, gymnastics, and ballet.
-Students develop their strength building, coordination, and flexibility.
+Acrobatics combines elements of tumbling, gymnastics, and ballet.
+Students develop their strength, coordination, and flexibility.
 Experienced teachers and tumbling mats ensure your child’s safety.
-Students ages 4 and up can register for acrobats.
+Students ages 4 and up can register for acrobatics.

 Pom pon dance utilizes precision and teamwork to create a visually-appealing, fast-paced, and energetic dance routine.
 Poms prepares dancers for future dance or cheerleading squad memberships.
 Students ages 6 and up can register for poms.